Essential Transfusion Medicine (ETM) - 5 day course

 Overview

-The programme is 5 days in total and consists of digital packages and virtual classrooms.
-Half a day is set aside to visit a local a Transfusion Laboratory and perform serological investigations which you will need to arrange locally*.
+The remaining half a day is set aside to visit a local a Transfusion Laboratory and perform serological investigations, which you will need to arrange locally*.

-It is highly recommended you liaise with your hospital transfusion laboratory, giving them plenty of notice and ask if you are able to observe and perform (where possible) the following techniques and all to be performed by the routine methodology in place.
+It is highly recommended you liaise with your Hospital Transfusion Laboratory ahead of attending the Essential Transfusion Medicine course to ask if you are able to observe and perform (where possible) the following techniques and all to be performed by the routine methodology in place.

 • ABO forward and reverse typing